pradeepgokul/notify/README.md

 Then `cd client`

-Run `npm start` for a dev server.
+Install the packages using `npm install` and run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Requirements